tpetricek/tomasp.net/source/academic/papers/monads.md

     how programmers think about them and how they are used in practice, we need to consider a broader perspective.
 This paper explains how computer scientists and programmers talk about monads and why they do so.
- - tags: academic, publication, top
+ - tags: academic, publication, top, home
- - layout: paper
+ - layout: article
+ - icon: fa fa-box
  - date: 21 March 2018
  - title: Monads are not what they seem
  - subtitle: Tomas Petricek.
 The Art, Science, and Engineering of Programming, 2018